This post contains affiliate links.

 Staying Consistent and Motivated:

-- Set realistic and achievable goals to build momentum.
+- Set achievable goals to build momentum.

 Dealing with Skepticism or Internal Resistance: